oceanprotocol-archive/OEPs/7/README.md

 * ASSETs Metadata can be updated without updating the on-chain information
 * ASSET information stored in the keeper will include a **checksum** attribute
 * The ASSET on-chain checksum attribute, includes a one-way HASH calculated using the DID Document content
-* After the Metadata resolving, the Metadata HASH can be calculated off-chain to validate if the on-chain and off-chain information is aligned
+* After resolving the Metadata, the Metadata HASH can be calculated off-chain to validate if the on-chain and off-chain information is aligned
 * A HASH not matching with the checksum on-chain means the DID Document was modified without the on-chain update
 * The function to calculate the HASH MUST BE standard